Safeguarding policies, procedures and plans

 Each club should also have someone with a designated safeguarding role, such as a club welfare officer.

 All concerns about a child should be reported to the club welfare officer or national safeguarding lead, following the National Governing Body (NGB) or Active Partnerships (previously County Sports Partnerships) procedures.

 Where concerns are about child abuse, this may lead to a referral to children's services who may involve the police.
-If concerns are about poor practice, the NGB or Active Partnerships' procedures will define the course of action to address this.
+An organisation may also encounter lower-level concerns, which refers to any concern, doubt, or sense of unease that someone may have acted in a way that is inconsistent with codes of conduct.
+All concerns, no matter how small, require investigating, and the NGB or Active Partnership procedures will define the course of action to address these kinds of concerns.

 For further information, see the following CPSU guidance: